 When I reached the address Michael had given me, I found that I'd been set up in a luxury two-bedroom apartment not far from the hangar.
 I set about organizing as much stuff as I could, finally taking a break to have some dinner, since I noticed Michael's people had fully stocked the fridge and the kitchen.
 Once I had finished eating and cleaned up after myself, I went straight to bed, feeling like I could sleep for days.

 And, that's exactly what I did.
 I think I slept for at least two days, before I finally woke up.
-I can't believe I slept that long, I said to myself, especially with no nightmares.
+I can't believe I slept that long, especially with no nightmares.
 I fixed breakfast and continued cleaning up and organizing my apartment, and meeting with a psychiatrist Michael had set up for me.
-Somethin' I owe you for, Michael, I said to myself.
+Somethin' I owe you for, Michael.

 The next few days were spent similarly—working on getting my stuff organized at home, and visiting with the shrink.
 He determined that I'd suffered major PTSD because of my captivity in North Vietnam, but that the time I spent with the SOG had helped clear out some of those demons.
 Finally, after a couple of days, I decided to head over to the hangar to see String and Dom.

 The first thing I noticed when I got to the hangar was that there was a woman there.
 How could I not notice her?
-I asked myself.
-Even in that coverall, I can see she's a very attractive woman, I said to myself when I looked at her, as String said, "By the way, Cait, this is my older brother, Saint John Hawke.
+Even in that coverall, I can see she's a very attractive woman. when I looked at her, as String said, "By the way, Cait, this is my older brother, Saint John Hawke.
 Sinj, meet Caitlin O'Shannessy."
 We shook hands, smiling at each other.

 "Nice to meet you, Saint John.
 I've heard a lot about you from String."

 A little while later, my curiosity about Caitlin finally got the best of me.
 "String, there's somethin' I've gotta ask you about Caitlin.
 Is she, like, available?"
 I don't know why I asked String that, but now that I had, I couldn't very well take it back.
-Don't ask me why, but I was afraid String might just take a swing at me, again, and so I was surprised and relieved when String grinned at me, shook his head, and said, "Sorry, Sinj.
-Cait's already taken.
+Don't ask me why, but I was afraid that String might just take a swing at me, again, and so I was surprised and relieved when String grinned at me, shook his head, and said, "Hate to break this to ya, Sinj, but Cait's already taken.
 By me.
 I know I told you I didn't have a girlfriend—and it was true, when I said it—but, not anymore."
 I swear, somebody could have knocked me over with a feather when I heard that.
-But, I said to myself, things are starting to make sense.
+But, things are starting to make sense.
+Just like in those cartoons we used to watch when we were kids, I feel like the light bulb just went on.

 I couldn't help myself.
 I slapped String on the shoulder and said, "Congratulations, little brother.
 If you don't mind me saying this, I think she's good for you."
 I was relieved when String smiled at me.